-- Shoes must be closed toed and closed heeled and designed for indoor use with laces.
-No slides or slip-ons - Shoes may be leather or canvas - Flip flops, boots, sandals, slippers, athletic shoes are not permitted during the school day.
+- Shoes must be closed toed and closed heeled and designed for indoor use with at least two eyelets for laces. - Shoes may be leather or canvas with laces. - Flip flops, boots, sandals, backless shoes, slippers, athletic shoes, Crocs, half-back Uggs are not permitted during the school day.